hugoattal/tc39-proposal-primitive-proxy/README.md

 - React-like reactive properties use a getter to get the variable, and a function to set it.
 - Vue-like reactive properties wrap the variable into a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), where the value can be set and get using the `value` property.

-A primite proxy would allow to set and get a reactive variable seemlessly, here's an example:
+A primitive proxy would allow to set and get a reactive variable seemlessly, here's an example:

 ```ts
 // React